-(Bloomberg) -- Some 234 of China’s large-cap domestic stocks are about to get a significant new inflow of investment.
-They are among the companies that MSCI Inc., the New York-based provider of financial tools, is adding to its major emerging-market indexes, as of June 1.
+(Bloomberg) -- More than 200 of China’s large-cap domestic stocks are getting a significant new inflow of investment.
+They are among the companies that MSCI Inc., the New York-based provider of financial tools, has added to its major emerging-market indexes from today.
 The inclusion of these so-called A shares -- stocks that historically were available only to Chinese investors -- is a stamp of financial credibility that will open China to more global investment.
 MSCI had long rejected the inclusion of Chinese A shares until finally approving them last year.

-1. Which companies are being listed by MSCI?
+1. Which companies have been listed by MSCI?

 2. Why did MSCI finally say yes to China?